IEntin/ClientServer/README.md

 This server can work with multiple mixed tcp and fifo clients.

 TCP communication layer is using boost Asio library.
 Every connection is running in its own thread\
 (io_context per connection).
-Connections can be extremely short-lived, e.g. it might service one 30ms\
-request or in another extreme it can run for the life time of the server.
-With this architecture it\
+Connections can be extremely short-lived, e.g. it might service one submillisecond request or in another extreme it can run for the life time of the server.
+With this\
-is important to use thread pooling to save on thread creations.
+architecture it is important to use thread pooling to save on creating the threads.

 This server is using thread pools for both tcp and fifo connections.